mntnr/audit-templates/test/fixtures/audit-templates-audit.md

 :wave: Hey there!
 This is the developer experience audit from @mntnr for this repository.
 I've added in my thoughts below, in the form of a checklist.
 Looking forward to seeing what you think; let's see if we can resolve all of the open issues and make this repository shine ✨ 💖 ✨

-# Repository Review: [INSERT REPONAME]
+# Repository Review: mntnr/audit-templates

-> [INSERT DESCRIPTION]
+>       🏔 Auditing templates used by Maintainer Mountaineer!

 _For notes on anything crossed out, look below.
 Note: I use `[ ]` to mean that I have proposed a fix in a PR.
 I know it doesn't render properly in Markdown, but it works pretty well otherwise for that purpose.
 If I think that something is fine, even if it isn't valid according to this checklist, I've checked it off and included a note._